cwpearson/hugo-cwpearson/content/home/positions.md

 I have also been a teaching assistant for the Programming and Tuning Massively Parallel Systems [(PUMPS)](http://bcw.ac.upc.edu/PUMPS2017/) summer school in Barcelona since 2014.

+I have also mentored undergraduates and a high school student, who is a co-author on two papers.